epigramai/tfserving-python-predict-client/README.md

 Feel free to use this package to integrate your python apis with tfserving models.
 Or clone the repo and make your own client.

+Thanks to https://github.com/tobegit3hub/tensorflow_template_application that provided the initial .pb files to make this possible in the first place :)

 ### Install
 `pip install git+ssh://git@github.com/epigramai/tfserving_predict_client.git`